-54 vs 56 Degree Wedge: Which Is Best For You?
+54 vs 56 Degree Wedge: Which Is Better For Your Game?

 If you have noticed more and more wedge loft options on the market in recent years, it is not by accident.
 Iron lofts are getting stronger, and the gaps between the pitching wedge and lob wedge are getting wider.